waikato-datamining/wai-common/README.md

 ## Sub-modules

+### iterate
+Utility functions for working with iterators and iterables.

+---
+### sequence
+Utility functions for working with sequences.

+---
 ### memoise
 Provides memoisation of function calls, so that long-running functions can restore their results from disk instead of repeated calling.